B&W Photo Award winners celebrate mastery in monochrome

 Related: Best black and white film

-The inaugural Black and White Photo Award set out to discover the best B&W photographers, including professionals and amateurs alike.
-Participants can submit their images to five categories: Architecture, Street, Portraiture, Fauna and Flora, and
+The inaugural Photo Award set out to discover the B&W photographers, including professionals and amateurs alike.
+Participants can submit their images to five categories: Architecture, Street, Portraiture, Fauna and Flora, and Landscape.

 Prizes are awarded by a jury composed of Joel Tjintjelaar, a B&W fine-art photographer, educator, and photography software designer; Julia Anna Gospodarou, International Photography Awards Professional Architecture Photographer of the Year; and Charles Paul Azzopardi, president of the Malta Institute of Professional Photography.
 Additionally, an assistant jury of professional photographers representing Haida and NCJ Media Solutions helped the panel in choose the winners.